 Or, thrift shopping can be a bonanza, particularly after the holidays.
 In fact, some of my favorite pieces were picked up for next to nothing in my favorite local shops.

 If sparkle isn’t your look, try incorporating seasonal natural elements into existing décor.
 Save money by scouring your yard (or your neighbor’s, with permission) for pinecones, seedpods, berries and sculptural branches.
 Pots of forced Paper Whites or Amaryllis do double duty by creating a snowy tableau and hinting that spring will come again.

-One trick that I like to employ is to actually combine glam crystal or mercury glass pieces with rustic elements, such as simple, undecorated evergreen trees and bottle brush trees, burlap, or wood.
-This keeps vignettes from becoming overly theatrical.
+Another trick that I like to employ is to actually combine glam crystal or mercury glass pieces with rustic elements, such as simple, undecorated evergreen trees and bottle brush trees, burlap, or wood.
+I find that this keeps vignettes from becoming overly theatrical.

 Finally, add warmth with lots of cozy throws, snuggly pillows in oversized buffalo plaid or sweater knits, and luxe window treatments to keep January’s cold at bay – at least visually.

-To inspire you, I’ve included some Winter Wonderland inspiration for you.
+To inspire you, I’ve included some Winter Wonderland inspiration.
 Let’s keep that holiday feeling alive – all the way through January!